andrekovac/explain-programming/content/blog/haskell/haskell-stack.md

 stack --resolver lts-13.0 exec ghci
 ```

-Add a file `stack.yaml` to your project:
+Add a file `stack.yaml` to your project and write the following into it:

 ```yaml
 resolver: lts-13.0